mantidproject/mantid/docs/source/release/v3.13.0/ui.rst

 Improvements
 ############

-- A peaks workspace can now be overlayed on the slice viewer when the non-orthogonal view is displayed.
+- A peaks workspace can now be overlaid on the slice viewer when the non-orthogonal view is displayed.

 .. figure:: ../../images/NonOrthogonalPeaksSV.png
    :class: screenshot